-For open tables, the columns which, if reported, uniquely identify the row are annotated with identification of the type of key:
+For open tables, the columns and z-axes which, if reported, uniquely identify the row are annotated with identification of the type of key:

-- natural key if a column is provided by Business templates and is required to uniquely identify the row, - artificial key, when a columns was introduced to Annotated templates in addition to a number of potential natural keys to replace them in a 'key' function (i.e. 'XF: S.10.01.zz.01 line identification', where 'XF' is a code of typed dimension; 'zz' specifies that the line identification code is attributable to each variant of particular table) - foreign key to identify the relation between tables that were normalized (i.e. foreign key to S.06.02.01.02).
-In a table where information is classified as foreign key such information can be reported multiple times.
+- \natural key\ if a column is provided by Business templates and is required to uniquely identify the row, - \artificial key\, when a column was introduced to Annotated templates in addition to a number of potential \natural keys\ to replace them in a 'key' function (i.e. 'XF: S.10.01.zz.01 line identification', where 'XF' is a code of typed dimension; 'zz' specifies that the line identification code is attributable to each variant of particular table), - \foreign key\ to identify the relation between tables that were normalized (i.e. \foreign key to S.06.02.01.02\).
+In a table where information is classified as \foreign key\ such information can be reported multiple times.
 In a table where the foreign key refers to (S.06.02.01.02 in provided example) information can be reported just once.

-Additional information provided for columns of open tables modelled with typed or explicit dimensions is if those columns are "mandatory" or "optional"18.
+Additional information provided for columns of open tables modelled with typed or explicit dimensions is if those columns are "mandatory" or "optional".
 Information in "mandatory" column is expected to be provided for each row when the table is reported.
 Information in "optional" columns doesn't have to be provided for all rows and detailed scenarios are explained in the legal documentation.